ni/niveristand-custom-device-handbook/docs/express/XML_Definition_Schema.md

 ### `<CustomDevice>`

-The top-level device.
+The top-level Custom Device.
 Exactly one is required.

 | Attribute | Required? | Description |
 |---|---|---|